 This annual competition selects one work each year to be premiered by the Professional Flute Choir, High School Flute Choir, or Collegiate Flute Choir, in rotation.
 This year's winning composition will be performed by the Collegiate Flute Choir during the 2022 NFA Convention in Chicago.
 The winning composition will also be displayed in the Exhibit Hall during the convention and deposited in the NFA Music Library at the University of Arizona.
 No prize money is awarded for this competition.

 By submitting an entry to this competition, you are attesting that the work has not yet been performed at a National Flute Association Convention (this is a new guideline; previously it was required to be a world premiere).
 The NFA reserves the right to disqualify any submission that fails to follow these rules of eligibility.
 Submissions are judged anonymously.
 Remove any identifying composer or copyright information from submitted scores, parts, and sound files or recordings.
 Entries are limited to two per composer, per year.
-Winning composers are eligible to submit scores again after an interval of three years (e.g., the 2021 winning composer may submit again in 2025).
+Winning composers are eligible to submit scores again after an interval of three years (e.g., the 2022 winning composer may submit again in 2026).

 Entrants must provide an electronic sound file (MP3 or WAV; midi recordings are also allowed) or a recording of the submitted work.
 Entrants waive all broadcast and recording rights to the convention premiere performance.
 The composition remains property of the composer.

 All entrants must submit their entry, upload recordings/supplemental materials, and pay membership fee (flutists only) by 11:59 p.m.
-Central Standard Time, Sunday, February 28, 2021.
+Central Standard Time, Tuesday, February 15, 2022.